arkivanov/Decompose/docs/navigation/pages/overview.md

 - Initialize the `Child Pages` navigation model using the `ComponentContext#childPages` extension function and pass `PagesNavigation` into it along with other arguments.
 - The `childPages` function returns `Value<ChildPages>` that can be observed in the UI.
 Assign the returned `Value` to another property or a variable.

+### Displaying pages with Compose

+`Child Pages` state can be observed and displayed in Compose by using the `Pager` `Composable` function from the Compose extensions module provided by Decompose.
+Please see the [related documentation](../../extensions/compose.md#pager-like-navigation) for more information.

 ## Example

 Here is a very basic example of a pager-like navigation: